ebobrow/rompiler/README.md

 cargo test
 ```

-It will create two files in `target/tests`: an assembly file `a.asm` that
+Each test will create two files in `target/tests`: an assembly file
-contains test functions at labels `f0`..`fn` and a  C file `test.c` that calls
+`[TESTNAME].asm` that contains test functions at labels `f0`..`fn` and a  C
-the functions and checks their results.
-It then links the files and runs the
+file `[TESTNAME].c` that calls the functions and checks their results.
+It
+then links the files and runs the binary.
-binary.

-## TODO

-- [ ] Floating point numbers (do we have some sort of box datatype that points to the data or so we represent all numbers as floats?)
-- [ ] Lists
-- [ ] Local variables
-- [ ] Global variables
-- [ ] Functions

 ## x86_64 Assembly Language